Industrial roof coatings across Durham and the North East

 North East weather is a stress test for roof finishes

-Exposure matters, and the North East delivers plenty of it: wind-driven rain, long wet spells, and freeze-thaw cycles that find every weakness in an ageing finish.
-The factory coating on profiled steel does not fail overnight.
-It chalks, fades and thins over years, and the weather decides how fast.
-On exposed elevations and at ridge lines, the finish often wears through well before the rest of the roof, leaving bare steel where the rain hits hardest.
+Exposure is everything, and the North East throws the lot at a roof: driving rain, long wet spells, and freeze-thaw cycles that find every weak spot in an ageing finish.
+The factory coating on profiled steel doesn’t just fail overnight.
+It chalks, fades, and thins over years, and the weather dictates the pace.
+On exposed elevations and along ridge lines, that original finish often wears through long before the rest of the roof, leaving bare steel where the rain hits hardest.

-A coating system applied while the substrate is still sound resets that clock.
-The roof gains a continuous, fully bonded weatherproof layer, laps and fixings are sealed, and the deterioration curve flattens out instead of steepening.
-The economics are at their best precisely in climates like this one, because the gap between a maintained roof and a neglected one widens faster.
+A coating system, applied while the substrate is still sound, effectively resets that clock.
+Your roof gets a continuous, fully bonded weatherproof layer, laps and fixings are sealed, and the decline flattens out instead of getting steeper.
+The economics really stack up in climates like this one, because the difference between a maintained roof and a neglected one just gets wider, faster.

 Cut-edge corrosion on long-serving roofs

-The first place we look on any profiled metal roof is the cut edges: the bare steel exposed where sheets were cut at eaves, laps and verges.
-This is where corrosion starts, and on roofs of the age common across Durham’s estates it is usually already present to some degree.
-The question the survey answers is how far it has progressed.
-Edge rust that has lifted a strip of coating is routine, treatable work: mechanical preparation, corrosion treatment and a dedicated cut-edge sealing system before the main coating is applied.
-Rust that has eaten into the lap and weakened the sheet end is a different matter, and pretending otherwise helps nobody.
+The first place we check on any profiled metal roof is the cut edges: the bare steel exposed where sheets were cut at eaves, laps, and verges.
+This is where corrosion starts.
+On roofs as old as many across Durham’s estates, you’ll usually find it already there.
+The survey tells us how far it’s gone.
+Edge rust that’s lifted a strip of coating?
+That’s routine, treatable work: mechanical prep, corrosion treatment, and a dedicated cut-edge sealing system before we apply the main coating.
+But rust that’s eaten into the lap and weakened the sheet end is a different beast entirely.
+We won’t pretend it isn’t.

 What the survey report gives you

-Every job starts with a physical roof inspection, and the report is written to be useful to you regardless of what you decide to do next:
+Every job starts with us physically getting up on your roof.
+The report we give you is designed to be genuinely useful, no matter what you decide to do next:

-- A condition assessment of sheets, finish, laps, fixings and flashings
+- A clear assessment of your sheets, finish, laps, fixings, and flashings.

-- The extent and severity of cut-edge corrosion, with photographs
+- The extent and severity of any cut-edge corrosion, all backed up with photos.

 The roofs we decline to coat

-Some roofs are past coating, and we say so.
-Perforated sheets across wide areas, corrosion that has taken the strength out of laps or fixings, waterlogged insulation in built-up systems, and ponding caused by structural movement all mean the honest recommendation is repair or replacement, not a coating over the top.
-A coating in those circumstances is decoration on a failure.
-We put that judgement in writing, because an estates team needs defensible evidence for a replacement budget just as much as for a maintenance one.
+Some roofs are just past it, and we’ll tell you straight.
+If we find widespread perforations, corrosion that’s taken the strength out of laps or fixings, waterlogged insulation in built-up systems, or ponding from structural movement, then coating is not the answer.
+The honest recommendation will be repair or replacement, not just painting over the problem.
+A coating in those situations is just decoration on a failure.
+We put that judgment in writing, because an estates team needs solid evidence for a replacement budget just as much as for a maintenance one.

-Where the survey confirms a sound substrate, which is the more common outcome, coating is usually the most economical route by a wide margin: a fraction of replacement cost, no strip-off, no exposure of the building during works, and minimal interference with whatever is happening inside the unit.
-For industrial buildings in Durham facing another run of North East winters, knowing which category your roof falls into is worth establishing now rather than after the next leak.
+Where the survey confirms a sound substrate, which is what we usually find, coating is often the most economical route by a long chalk: a fraction of the replacement cost, no strip-off, no exposing the building during works, and minimal disruption to whatever’s going on inside.
+For industrial buildings in Durham heading into another run of North East winters, it’s worth finding out now which category your roof falls into, rather than after the next leak.